jfieberg/Data4Ecologists/README.md

 - **Fish_Mercury**: Mercury concentrations in various fish species collected across a number of states from 2018 to 2019.
 - **gala**:   plant species richness for 29 islands in the Galapagos Islands archipelago
 - **hgdat**: mercury and log mercury concentrations from Rave et al. 2014
+- **HatcheryObs**: Sightings of humpback whales at hatchery release sites in Southeast Alaska
 - **HrData**: data containing the size of wolf home ranges, extent of linear features, and primary productivity (from Dickie et al. 2022).
 - **Kelp**: data from a study of the effect of various environmental factors on the shallow (upper) distributional limit of the subtidal kelp *Macrocystis pyrifera*.
-- **Selake**: A fictitious (but realistic) data containing logged Selenium concentrations in a set of 9 lakes and a sample of 83 fish from these lakes.
-- **parasitoidlifespan**:  survival data collected for a parasitoid (*Aphelinus certus*) of the soybean aphid (*Aphis glycines*) over a range of host densities using a laboratory assay (from Miksanek & Heimpel, 2020).
 - **longnosedace**: abundance data of longnose dace (*Rhinichthys cataractae*) and in-stream variables collected from the Maryland Biological Stream Survey.
 - **nestocc**: nest occupancy data from a study of mallard nest boxes in Minnesota.
+- **parasitoidlifespan**:  survival data collected for a parasitoid (*Aphelinus certus*) of the soybean aphid (*Aphis glycines*) over a range of host densities using a laboratory assay (from Miksanek & Heimpel, 2020).
 - **partialr**: simulated data set used to demonstrate added-variable and component + residual plots
 - **peacock**: Observations of female presence before and after peacock solo hoot calls from Roslyn and Montgomerie (2013).
 - **plantherb**: data set containing information on plant-herbivore interactions